Ausangate Trek Tinqui 5 Days/ 4 Nights

 Total distance: 13 km

-After our early breakfast, we start to climb up the Apuchata pass (4900 meters) from where we have a breathtaking view over the Ausangate lagoon which is fed from the melting snow directly from the mountain.
+After our early breakfast, we began climbing the Apuchata pass (4900 meters), from where we had a breathtaking view over the Ausangate lagoon, which is fed by the melting snow directly from the mountain.
 As we descend to lake level, we will head uphill again to the Palomani pass (5200 meters), the highest point of the trek.
 We then continue our trek to Finaya Pampa for our third camp.

 Altitude: 5200 meters